A second-order generalization of TC and DC kernels: Kernel-based PEM method

-All these kernels admit a closed form factorization, inverse and determinant which is an appealing feature for minimizing numerically (\ref{marginal}).
+All these kernels admit a closed form factorization of the inverse and determinant which is an appealing feature for minimizing numerically (\ref{marginal}).
 Moreover, their inverses are banded matrices: $\Kc_{DI}^{-1}$ is diagonal, $\Kc_{TC}^{-1}$ and $\Kc_{DC}^{-1}$ are tridiagonal.
-The latter property reflects the fact that these kernels are, respectively, the maximum entropy solution of a band completion problem.

 The stable spline (SS, also called second-order stable spline) kernel induces more smoothness than TC: \al{ [\Kc_{SS}]_{t,s} = \frac{\gamma^{t+s}\gamma^{\max (t,s)}}{2}-\frac{\gamma^{3\max (t,s)}}{6}} where $\eta=\gamma$ and $0<\gamma<1$.
-However, it does not admit a closed form factorization, inverse and determinant.
-Moreover, its inverse is not banded and thus such a kernel is not the maximum entropy solution of a matrix completion problem.
-Finally, it does not exist a kernel, with the aforementioned properties, which tunes the degree of smoothness and connects TC with SS.
+However, it does not admit a closed form factorization of the inverse and determinant.
+Moreover, its inverse is not banded.
+Finally, a kernel with the aforementioned properties which tunes the degree of smoothness and connects TC with SS does not exist.